EUURA MELANOCEPHALUS GROUP

 The head of the male can be completely black and only the labrum and an upper eye patch remain yellow.
 The hind legs are predominantly yellow with darker tarsal apices.

-Euura ferruginea larvae feed on grey willows.
+Euura ferruginea larvae feed on willows.

 Size: Female: 7.0 - 9.0mm.